turris-cz/user-docs/docs/basics/common-errors.md

 #### Misconfigured WAN

-Double check your WAN settings in [Foris](foris/wan/foris-wan.md) to make sure it corresponds the recommended settings from your ISP and do WAN test from within the Foris.
+Double check your WAN settings in [reForis](reforis/wan/reforis-wan.md) to make sure it corresponds the recommended settings from your ISP and do WAN test from within the reForis.

 ## Additional accessory doesn't work